Table of Contents

 From the first and second equations, we can take three critical points:

 Second, investing in capital deepening – which increases the capital-power ratio – is not the solution to sustaining long-term growth.
 The capital-power ratio has a decreasing rate of return.
-Thus, when it is high (K/L), the addition of capital investment only contributes less significantly than when it was low.
+Thus, when it is high (K/L), the addition of capital investment only contributes less significantly than when it is low.

 Third, the only way to sustain economic growth in the long run (potential GDP) is to increase total factor productivity (A) through technology.